Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 Best Things to Do in District 3

 War Remnants Museum.
 This museum is one of the most popular attractions in Saigon.
 It’s in a very convenient area and easily accessible from District 3 and District 1.
 Tickets are 40.000 VND.
+Here’s my guide to visiting the War Remnants Museum.

 The Victory Hotel Saigon is a budget hotel right around the corner from the War Remnants Museum.
 It’s in a great location.